cloudmesh-community/book/chapters/in/ai-rest.md

 part of a module named ```ai.py```
 * operationId in the specification will correspond to the names of the functions defined in step-1 and step-2 respectively.
-* The input parameter reuqired for function in step-1 will be passed as inline parameter (linenum) for the endpoint to pre-process test dataset.
+* The input parameter required for function in step-1 will be passed as inline parameter (linenum) for the endpoint to pre-process test dataset.